tdepke2/OpenComputersProjects/libmnet/README.md

 Routing in mnet is very simple and in practice roughly mimics shortest path first algorithm.
 When a packet needs to be sent to a receiver, the address of the modem to forward it to may be unknown (and we may need to broadcast the packet to everyone).
 However, the address it came from is known so we will remember which way to send the next one destined for that sender.
 When combined with reliable messaging, a single message and "ack" pair will populate the routing cache with the current best route between the two hosts (assuming all routing hosts are processing packets at the same rate).

 Note that there are significant differences between the version of mnet that runs on OpenOS and the minified version for embedded systems.
-Specifically, only `mnet.send()` and `mnet.receive()` are available.
+Specifically, only `mnet.send()` and `mnet.receive()` are available for the latter.
 This is because the minified version is designed to fit onto a tiny 4KB EEPROM, so a lot of optional features are stripped out.
-Since mnet is compiled into these different versions using (simple_preprocess)[../simple_preprocess], it's very easy to build your own version by setting the preprocessor flags for only the features you need.
+Since mnet is compiled into these different versions using [simple_preprocess](../simple_preprocess), it's very easy to build your own version by setting the preprocessor flags for only the features you need.
 These are the available flags: `OPEN_OS`, `USE_DLOG`, `EXPERIMENTAL_DEBUG`, `ENABLE_LINK_CARD`, `ENABLE_LOOPBACK`, `ENABLE_STATIC_ROUTES`.
 See the Bakefile for an example.

-Example usage:
+### Example usage

 ```lua
 -- Send a message.
 mnet.send("my_target_host", 123, "hello remote host on port 123!", true)